 Janah, “Not as far as we know.
 They drive around town, grocery shop, eat at a couple of restaurants.
 They have internet and satellite TV, no unusual activity, no fascination with porn sites.
 Vanilla.”

 We’re in the SUV, a Lincoln, nice wheels.
 We’ve seen photos or our targets, one man appears to be fortyish, the other over fifty.
 Both are off the rack, not fat, not thin, no beards, hair cut close, not military, the older one is balding a bit.
 Caucasian males, no middle eastern or Asian influence.
 The names they use, Kurt Findley and Dale Bishop, don’t register on arrest reports, don’t much register at all.
-Pretty clear these aren’t their real names, we’ve been working off the photos to see if they show up as someone else on old driver’s licenses or passports.
+Pretty clear those aren’t their real names, we’ve been working off the photos to see if they show up as someone else on old driver’s licenses or passports.
 Surveillance lifted fingerprints from restaurant glasses, those weren’t on file anyplace either.

 Janah, “Our boys have been invisible, and we’re in this with less information than usual.
 With Susan out of town, Daria and Eloise are trying to match up current photos with a variety of databases.
 And they’re checking the Findley and Bishop who rent the apartment, somebody pays for internet service, phone bills, utilities, the things you can’t mentally coerce people into.”